Overview

 🔵 Top & Bottom (Space > Maya + LMB)

 Although it’s not re recommended, it’s possible to give Blender a first person like navigation like in Unreal Engine.
-Simply assign a hotkey to Walk/Fly (Preferences > Keymap > …), and customize it’s options.
+Simply assign a hotkey to Walk/Fly (Preferences > Keymap > …), and customize its options.
 (Preferences > Navigation > Fly & Walk).
 Fly mode is good for working on the project, while walk mode can be very interesting for looking at environments.
 (View height, jump height and gravity force can all be adjusted.)

 The reason why first person navigation like that is better suited for game engines, is because there one mostly places objects into a world, where the normal navigation system wouldn’t work especially well.
 But in modeling software where one is mostly working on one object or character at a time, it’s a lot more useful to be able to orbit around the object.